26lights/PlayR/src/sphinx/tutorial/structure.rst

 Available resources/url
 =======================

-The playr-tutorial application define a single entry point for the ReST API as : ``/api`` .
+The playr-tutorial application defines a single entry point for the ReST API as : ``/api``.

 From there, you will find the following resource tree: